Baralga/baralga/README.md

 Baralga Version 1.7.2
 ---------------------
 ### Fixes
-* Crash during typing of an description (Issue #100 http://baralga.origo.ethz.ch/issues/100).
+* Crash during typing of an description.

 Baralga Version 1.7.1
 ---------------------
 ### Fixes
-* Report name may not contain character (Issue #99 http://baralga.origo.ethz.ch/issues/99).
+* Report name may not contain character.
 * Support for Java 7.

 ### Misc